goeiebook/creativelab/narrative.md

 The basketball was no longer in the tree.
 It was nowhere to be seen.
 Sometimes stories just end.
 Maybe the story could be continued as fiction.
 A bird took the basketball.

 The white ball continued with me everywhere I went.
 Some the discoveries were surprising.
 For instance, strangers would smile and greet.
 "Hello", "Nice day", and so on.
-I won't pretend to understand why that was happening.
-But maybe the reasons is that it's disarming to see someone play.
+I do not pretend to understand why that was happening.
+But maybe the reason is that it's disarming to see someone play.
 Neurochemical psychological sociology.
-There is utility in the discovery.
-If one were so inclined, it could be used as a confidence trick.
+It could be used as a confidence trick, if one were so inclined.

 Once, while waiting in a subway station, I was approached by a man.
 It started out simply enough.
 Shalom, shalom.
 About ten minutes later he had $200 of my dollars in his pocket.
 His baby daughter needed money for medication.
 He said I could stay in his house in Tel Aviv.
 He gave me a number I immediately recognized as fake, but I continued to play into his hands.
 We rode the subway together, in silence.
 Both of us knew what the other knew.
-It was an awkard ride.
+It was awkard.

 "What do you do for a living?"
 He asked me.